 - Inform social groups, church or place of worship

-- Save any posts or photos you want
+- Ensure you save any posts or photos you want

 - Details of the person who died

-- Proof of your identity and relationship (spouse, child)
+- Proof of your identity and relationship to the account holder (spouse, child)

 The death of a loved one can feel overwhelming.
 If you need extra support, contact your family doctor.
 Several organisations in the UK offer help and support during this time of grief, such as: